In 1992, Frank Hirahara ’48 sent his daughter Patti to Yakima to help his elderly parents pack up their home for their move to Southern California.

 What had at first seemed a chore turned into a treasure hunt as Patti unearthed letters, photographs, and official records that chronicled her family’s experience as Japanese Americans who had spent World War II in an internment camp.
 “These things were hidden all around the house,” she says.
 She discovered notes in the buffet, letters in the kitchen cupboard, and photo negatives tucked into books.

-Frank’s grandfather Motokichi Hirahara came to Washington from Wakayama Prefecture in Japan in 1909.
-He brought over his wife Sato and son George the following year.
+Frank’s grandfather Motokichi Hirahara came to Washington from Wakayama Prefecture in Japan in 1907.
+He brought over his wife Sato and son George a little over two years later in 1910.
 They settled in the Yakima Valley, farming and driving their crops to Seattle for sale.
 George grew up in the valley, married a woman from Japan, and eventually became owner of the Pacific Hotel in Yakima.

 Their lives were disrupted in 1942 when the Hiraharas, including George’s teenaged son Frank, were ordered to leave their Washington home.
 They stored their belongings, packed their clothes, and boarded a train bound for an assembly center in Portland.
 There they were given numbers, handed luggage tickets, and assigned a barrack before joining about 10,000 others at Heart Mountain, Wyoming, where they would spend the next few years imprisoned at a relocation camp under Executive Order 9066.

 Now Patti Hirahara has shared a number of items from her family’s internment experience with the archives at Washington State University.
 They include the luggage tags from the train ride, high school yearbooks, her great-grandfather’s death records, her father’s WSU letterman’s sweater, and about two thousand photographs and negatives.
 Here students and scholars, as well as descendants of other families interned at Heart Mountain, can access these things, said Hirahara during a visit to WSU last fall.